 This growth strategy will support the City's growing community by adding to and enabling increased accessibility to established visitor attractions, connecting the Busselton foreshore with the CBD.
 This project has the potential to increase visitor spending and create local jobs while providing for a sustainable local and regional economy.

-The BPACC and Cultural Precinct services align with the following lifestyle and opportunity priorities in the City's Community Strategic Plan:
+The BPACC aligns with the following social and economic objectives in the City's Community Strategic Plan: